nightwatchcybersecurity/truegaze/README.md

 user@localhost:~/$ truegaze version
 Current version: v0.2
 ```

+## Online tests
+Most of the tests are run offline and do not need access to the Internet.
+In order to run the tests that
+require online access, use the "--online" option.
+Please use legally.

+# Development Information

 ## Structure
 The application is command line and will consist of several modules that check for various